cpbtechnology/US-Backend-Candidate-Lab/docs/README.md

 1) We need encrypted transport.
 2) We need to consider encrypting the actual data in the database.

 For encrypted transport CakePHP has a mechanism to require SSL.
-It's a few extra settings.
+It's a few lines of code that I've commented out for now.
+SSL requires additional server configuration and I wanted to more focus on the API then on the server architecture.
+You can see it commented out in the AppController.php's beforeFilter() function.

 I chose to spend time on the second part, encrypting the actual data in the database.
 Which I was succesfull during some testing.
 However I couldn't decrypt.
-Then when I got encrypt and decrypt to work it would only do it for html and json views...If I had more time I'd out to the CakePHP development team to solve this difinitevly.
+Then when I got encrypt and decrypt to work it would only do it for html and json views...If I had more time I'd out to the CakePHP development team to solve this definitely.

 For SSL I feel like I could set that up if I had an extra 30 minutes.
-I like not having it for demo purposes but I know the assignment called for securty.
+I like not having it for demo purposes but I know the assignment called for security.

 In terms of what else I'd like to do.
 I wanted to create an iOS app that showed the API in action.
-Unfortuantly this started to take up a little more time then I had to spend on it.
+Unfortunately this started to take up a little more time then I had to spend on it.
 If I had another hour or two I could probably have something rudimentary prototyped.